ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index-errors.dotnet.markdown

-﻿# Operations : How to get index errors?
+﻿# Operations : How to Get Index Errors

-**GetIndexErrorsOperation** is used to return errors encounted during document indexing.
+**GetIndexErrorsOperation** is used to return errors encountered during document indexing.

 ## Syntax